YieldRay/deploy-to-surge-action/README.md

             - name: Deploy 🚀
               uses: YieldRay/deploy-to-surge-action@v1
               with:
-                  folder: dist # The folder the action should deploy.
+                  # The folder the action should deploy.
+                  folder: dist
-                  domain: mydomain.surge.sh # Your domain or use surge.sh provided.
+                  # Your domain or use surge.sh provided.
+                  domain: mydomain.surge.sh
+                  # Config token via Settings > Actions secrets and variables
-                  token: ${{ secrets.SURGE_TOKEN }} # Get token using command: surgecli fetch-token
+                  token: ${{ secrets.SURGE_TOKEN }}
 ```